 - Freeze.
 Place your wrapped pie onto a level shelf while it is freezing.
 Once completely frozen, you can move it to a different spot in the freezer.

-- If you are baking your pie with the intention of freezing it, use an aluminum pie pan (the disposable kind).
-This type of pan is thinner, allowing the pie to freeze quicker and preventing ice crystals from forming on your pie.
+- If you are baking your pie and intend to freeze it, use an aluminum pie pan (the disposable kind).
+This type of pan is thinner, allowing the pastry to freeze quicker and preventing ice crystals from forming on your pie.

 - Your pie must be 100% cooled before you wrap it.
 If it is even the slightest bit warm, it will create steam that will make your crust soggy.

-- The layer of aluminum foil is highly recommended as it will prevent freezer burn as well as your pie absorbing any odd odors.
+- The layer of aluminum foil is highly recommended as it will prevent freezer burn and prevent your pie from absorbing any odd odors.

 To thaw your pie, remove the aluminum foil and the plastic wrap and then transfer it to a level shelf in the fridge.
 Allow it to thaw overnight before slicing and enjoying.